peterkos/fimfiction-userscripts/README.md

 **Todo**
 - [ ] Add a button to the comment box to pop it out/in so I don't have to disable the script whenever I don't want the box floating around.
+- [ ] Add a button/setting to change the box's "anchor point"